Privacy Information for Event Participants

 Phone: +49 7223 95 666 77

-Physical health status Special health requirements for travel or accommodation, diet, food intolerances.
+Physical Health Information Special health-related requirements for travel or accommodation, dietary requirements, and food intolerances.

-Personal identification data Name, title, (work) email address.
+Personal Identification Data Name, title, (business) email address.

-Image recordings Films, photographs, video recordings, digital photos.
+Image Recordings Films, photographs, video recordings, and digital photographs.

 15.01 Registration

-Purpose: Personal data is used for the organization and administration of the conference.
-This includes participant registration via the website, communication prior to the conference, the provision of relevant information about the event, and the processing of payments, if necessary.
-Data processing is based on the consent of participants who provide their data for conference registration.
+Purpose: Personal data is processed for the organization and administration of the conference.
+This includes participant registration via the website, communication prior to the conference, the provision of relevant information about the event, and the processing of payments where applicable.
+The data is processed on the basis of the participants' consent, which they provide when submitting their data for conference registration.

 Data Categories: